 I decided to try Rust-Oleum’s High Heat Ultra Enamel Spray Paint in Aged Copper, although matte black would have looked sharp too.

+See why I love our modern DIY fire pit so much?
+I ogle it from the kitchen window every morning and admired it while we canoed around the bay last night.
 The gravel is working out perfectly.
 I used a rake to level it as best I could, and it was like playing in a giant zen garden.
 No grass or weeds have poked through and I love that I no longer have to sit with blades of grass tickling my ankles!
-I’m planning on planting some mosquito deterring plants around the fire pit area.
+I’m thinking of planting some mosquito deterring plants around the fire pit area.

 Yep, I’m pretty smitten with our modern, DIY welded fire pit.
 If you need me this summer, you know where to find me!
 Bring marshmallows.